IvorySQL/Ivory-www/blog/2022-5-17-linux/index.md

 Delete residual directories and files:

 ```
-systemctl disable ivorysql.servicemake					--禁用服务
+systemctl disable ivorysql.servicemake					--Disable the service
-mv /usr/lib/systemd/system/ivorysql.service /tmp/		--服务文件移到/tmp，删除也可以
+mv /usr/lib/systemd/system/ivorysql.service /tmp/		--delete or move the service file to /tmp
-rm -fr /usr/local/pgsql									--删除残留安装目录
+rm -fr /usr/local/pgsql									--Remove the installed files
 ```

-The ivORysQL user and the corresponding environment variables can be cleared according to the situation.
+The ivorysql user and the corresponding environment variables can be cleared according to the situation.

-The rest is the data directory "/ ivorysQL /1.2/data", please be sure to do a good backup before processing.
+The rest is the data directory "/ ivorysQL /1.2/data", please be sure to take a backup before processing.

 There are installed dependency packages, you can decide whether to uninstall according to the situation.